 India is a huge country with great needs.

-With our India partner we’re caring for around 60 children living in 1 home for girls and 2 boys homes.
+With one partner we’re caring for around 60 children living in 1 home for girls and 2 boys homes.
 Their family homes are no longer a safe environment.

 Each year we ensure all children are able to attend school and get their education.
 We also make sure they have their school uniforms, shoes, bags and book just like the rest of the children.